ungoldman/electron-browser-window-options/README.md

 ## Reference

-This is the contexts of [index.js](index.js), hand edited and reformatted from the original [Electron BrowserWindow docs][docs], copied here for your viewing pleasure!
+This is the contents of [index.js](index.js), hand edited and reformatted from the original [Electron BrowserWindow docs][docs], copied here for your viewing pleasure!

 ```js
 module.exports = {